 Traeger Smoked Buffalo Shrimp is going to be on repeat on your menu for many years to come.
 This tender shrimp has just a touch of smoke, and the super flavorful buffalo sauce makes it a spicy wonder.

 Traeger Smoked Buffalo Shrimp

-If you have never had a good shrimp on the barbe, you’ve never really had shrimp.
+If you have never had a good shrimp on the barbecue, you’ve never really had shrimp.
 Adding some smoke to the mix takes it up so many levels that words cannot adequately describe it.
 Which is unfortunate, I guess, since this is a food blog FULL of words describing food.
-Lucky for you I’m a much better good than I am a writer, so continue on.
+Lucky for you I’m a much better cook than I am a writer, so carry on.

 If I haven’t tempted you enough yet with my Traeger Smoked Teriyaki Shrimp, let this little number be exhibit “b” in my quest to make you cook your soon-to-be favorite food and forthcoming most popular dish at the next BBQ potluck.

 Not only is it totally delicious, but it is fast and easy too.

 I recommend serving this with my Bloody Mary Buffalo Sauce, but really any Buffalo sauce will do even if I AM partial to my version.